Untitledddev/CLEVER-SYSTEMS/README.md

    - **Strategic Planning**: Facilitates long-term decision-making.
    - **Risk Assessment**: Tools for identifying and managing risks.
    - **Business Performance Analysis**: Provides insights and recommendations to optimize business performance.
-   - **Dashboards and Alerts**: For real-time monitoring and proactive decision-making.

 ---